CodeGirl78/liftoff-assignments/P2-Project_Outline/README.md

 *	HTML

 ### What I'll Have to Learn
 In the course of building my project, I will need to learn either how to make a .csv file or if possible, how to save an excel sheet as a .csv file in order to import and add data via MySQL query.
 I will also need to learn how to add search functionality.
-I’m sure there are many other things that I will have to learn during the course of making this app and therefore, as I come across them, I will add them here.

 ### Project Tracker
 https://trello.com/invite/b/fSrPuR5p/de3f577cf94c60d76124af21b03b7f6a/music-collection-library